opendocsg/slw-judgments-backfill/2016_SGCA_10/report.md

  ...
 The rule of necessity gives expression to the principle that the rules of natural justice cannot be invoked to frustrate the intended operation of a statute which sets up a tribunal and requires it to perform the statutory functions entrusted to it.
 Or, to put the matter another way, the statutory requirement that the tribunal perform the functions assigned to it must prevail over and displace the application of the rules of natural justice.
 Those rules may be excluded by statute. ...

 28     The Judge noted that the principle of necessity was held to be inapplicable in _Lawrence Khong_ for various fact-specific reasons (Judgment at [50]); see also [83] below).
-He also noted that in _Chiam See Tong v Singapore Democratic Party_ [1993] 3 SLR(R) 774 (“ _Chiam See Tong_ ”), Warren L H Khoo J applied the principle of necessity to enable the central executive committee (“CEC”) of the Singapore Democratic Party (“SDP”) to sit as a disciplinary committee despite the plaintiff’s allegations of bias against nine members of the CEC. _Chiam See Tong_ is further discussed below (at [76]–[80]).
+He also noted that in _Chiam See Tong v Singapore Democratic Party_ <span class="citation">[1993] 3 SLR(R) 774</span> (“ _Chiam See Tong_ ”), Warren L H Khoo J applied the principle of necessity to enable the central executive committee (“CEC”) of the Singapore Democratic Party (“SDP”) to sit as a disciplinary committee despite the plaintiff’s allegations of bias against nine members of the CEC. _Chiam See Tong_ is further discussed below (at [76]–[80]).

 29     Following the decisions in _Chiam See Tong_ and _Lawrence Kong_ , the Judge held that the principle of necessity was applicable to social bodies such as the Club, and that the principle was not restricted to tribunals exercising statutory functions (although the threshold to invoke it was high).
 In the Judgment (at [53]–[56]), the Judge held: